metakgp/metakgp-wiki/COMMANDS.md

 ## Commands

-> Docker is hard, let this file help you be your guide if your only goal is to
+> Docker is hard, let this file be your guide if your only goal is to ensure the
-> ensure the server is running
+> server is running

 * I just want everything to start and run like a normal server